Contact Me Today!

 For General Inquiries Please Use the Form to the Right.

-Kaitlin’s music has recently received praise from Oklahoma/ Texas Music blog, Red Dirt/Blue Collar, who wrote that “in a short time, Kaitlin has managed to become one of the most promising, young Oklahoma songwriters to demand their due attention.”
-The article also stated that “Same Hell, Different Devil serves as a showcase to this young ladies incredible songwriting skill and powerful vocal prowess.
-Exhibiting a maturity in her lyrics well beyond the reach of her 21 years of age, so many of the songs on this album will certainly leave listeners wondering which of the ghosts of songwriters past this girl has tapped in to.”
+“Same Hell, Different Devil serves as a showcase to this young ladies incredible songwriting skill and powerful vocal prowess.
+Exhibiting a maturity in her lyrics well beyond …her age, so many of the songs on this album will certainly leave listeners wondering which of the ghosts of songwriters past this girl has tapped into.”

 Summer 2016 Kaitlin was awarded Best in Country for the Oklahoma Gazette AwardsTexas radio has taken notice of the music from this release, and in 2016 Kaitlin was a finalist for Female Vocalist of the Year, and New Female Vocalist of the year for the Texas Regional Radio Music Awards.

 “The Oklahoma native has a music library of songs that are simple, exciting, and storyful.
 She’s honest, and she’s really good”